Why it’s worth protecting your smile after such a big investment:

 Jenny saved and saved for her new veneers on her front teeth.
 It was a dream come true for her.
-No more smiling with slight pursed lips.
+No more smiling shyly with slightly pursed lips.
 Prior to the veneers, she had what she aptly referred to as “rabbit teeth”.
 Her lateral incisors (the two teeth on either side of the two front teeth) were shorter than her central incisors (the two front teeth).

-But there was trouble with her new smile.
-After a few nights with her new teeth she woke up to a chipped lateral incisor.
+But there was a problem with her new smile.
+After a few nights with her new teeth, she woke up to a chipped lateral incisor.
 She went to the dentist and he fixed it.
 Two weeks later, it chipped again.
 Another trip to the dentist.

-Sometimes dentists might not tell you that food can get up under the veneer and overtime your little nub of a tooth can start to decay and years later when the dentist pops that veneer off, the room fills with an odor of decay.
-That is what often lies under those beautiful, new veneers can be shocking to see.
+Sometimes dentists might not tell you that food can get up under the veneer, and overtime, your little nub of a tooth can start to decay-only to be discovered years later when the dentist pops that veneer off.
+The truth of what lies under those beautiful, new veneers can be shocking to see.

 You know what else can happen to veneers?
 They can chip and break.

-For most people, getting new veneers is a huge expense and one that took a lot of time and diligence to save the money for.
+For most people, getting new veneers is a huge expense and one that takes a lot of time and diligence to save the money for.

 So when your dentist tells you that (on top of the thousands of dollars you just laid down for your dream teeth) you now need to wear a night guard to protect those new pearly whites, it can be quite a blow.
 You might even be wondering if you REALLY need the night guard.

-The Short Answer-
+The Short Answer

 The reasons are obvious.
 If you crack or chip your new porcelain teeth it’s going to be an expensive fix.
 Also, the new veneers will create a new and unusual bite.
 This new bite can actually cause you to start involuntarily grinding your teeth together.